Renzo Gracie

-Renzo Gracie: Legacy, a 2008 documentary film follows his influence on Brazilian Jiu-Jitsu and Mixed martial arts over a ten-year period, showing the origins of the sport from its bare knuckle days to the explosion of the sport in both Japan and America.
+Renzo Gracie: Legacy, a 2008 documentary film follows his influence on Brazilian jiu-jitsu and mixed martial arts over a ten-year period, showing the origins of the sport from its bare knuckle days to the explosion of the sport in both Japan and America.
 In honor of his achievements and contributions to the sport, Gracie was inducted into the ADCC Hall of Fame on February 21, 2022.
-On January 18, 2023, Gracie was presented with his Coral Belt in Abu Dhabi by Rickson Gracie.
+On January 18, 2023, Gracie was presented with his coral belt in Abu Dhabi by Rickson Gracie.

 Mixed martial arts career

 Renzo debuted in the Brazilian vale tudo circuit.
-He had his first match against kickboxer Luiz Augusto Alvareda, whom he dominated with his grappling ability and submitted by rear naked choke.
+He had his first match against kickboxer Luiz Augusto Alvareda, whom he submitted by rear naked choke.
 After the match, he moved to the United States to teach Brazilian jiu-jitsu.

 World Combat Championships

 In October 1995, Gracie was called to fight in World Combat Championships, a no holds barred event created by Jon Peters's son Christopher.
 The event hosted two separate tournaments for strikers and grapplers whose winners would meet at the finals, and Gracie was put on the latter due to his Brazilian jiu-jitsu background.

 His first match was against Dutch judoka Ben Spijkers, who had taunted Gracie in the press conference and pranked him on his hotel room the previous night.
 Spijkers scored the first takedown, but Renzo answered with another, took his back through headbutts and elbow strikes and finally choked him for the win.
-After the bout, Gracie intentionally stepped on Spijkers's head as he walked away as an act of revenge for the pranking, an act he later apologized for.
+After the bout, Gracie intentionally stepped on Spijkers's head as he walked away as an act of revenge for the pranking, although Gracie later apologized for it.
 Gracie next fought striker Phil Benedict, and although he received a hard right punch in the first seconds, he executed a takedown and defeated Benedict by ground and pound from the mount.
 At the finals, Gracie then faced kickboxer James Warring, winning by neck crank in similar time.

 Gracie had originally entered WCC with the idea of fighting Bart Vale, who would compete as well, as Vale had boasted that smaller opponents like Renzo were afraid of facing him.
 However, Vale would forfeit his place in the tournament after his first match, so the bout didn't happen.
 Producer Peters had the intention to host a second event where Gracie and Vale would fight in a "superfight" format, but these plans were abandoned.